stephaneVercouillieBMID/slate/source/index.html.md

 ## 3.5.
 Exchanging the authorisation code
 <a name="tokenEndpoint"></a>
-Once your server component has received an [authorization code](#AuthNResponse), your server can exchange it for an Access Token and an ID Token.
+Once your server component has received an [Authorization Code](#AuthNResponse), your server can exchange it for an Access Token and an ID Token.

 <aside class="notice">You might also read in the OpenID Connect Core specification about the Refresh Token, but we don't support them (we don't implement any session mechanism).</aside>

 Your server makes this exchange by sending an HTTPS POST request to the itsme® token endpoint URI `https://e2emerchant.itsme.be/oidc/token`.
 This URI can be retrieved from the itsme® <a href="https://openid.net/specs/openid-connect-discovery-1_0.html" target="blank">Discovery document</a> using the key `token_endpoint`.

-<aside class="notice"> An authorization code can only be exchanged once.
+<aside class="notice"> An Authorization Code can only be exchanged once.
 Attempting to re-exchange a code will generate a bad request response, outlined below in the section Handling token error response. </aside>

 The request MUST include the following parameters in the `POST` body: